-Jumps from an upside-down position would require the spider to complete a cumulative roll of 180° to obtain a horizontal orientation.
-Instead, spiders completed upside-down (dorsum of the spider facing down) jumps (Figure 18), and used their backward pitch to bring the legs into an orientation facing the prey.
-These jumps were remarkable in that the spiders still jumped well above the prey position in each case, using gravity to fall upside-down toward that position during ballistic flight.
+Jumps from an upside-down position would require the spider to complete a roll of 180° to obtain a horizontal orientation.
+Instead, spiders completed upside-down (dorsum of the spider facing down at the onset) jumps (Figure 19), using backward pitch to bring the legs into an orientation facing the prey.
+These jumps were remarkable in that the spiders still jumped well above the prey position in each case, using gravity to fall upside-down toward the target position during ballistic flight.
 In all respects jumps from this position appeared to be as accurate as those from other positions.
-Backward pitch was still a major factor in these jumps, rotating the spider backward to orient the catching basket toward the target.
-Initial braking also reversed the pitch, at least at first.
-One difference between a right-side up jump and an upside-down jump is that during pendulum movement, beyond the initial braking, pull and rotation of the spiderdragline pendulum reestablishes a backward pitch (or second reversal of pitch) when the spider is upside down (Figure 18B, D).
+Backward pitch was still a major factor in these jumps, rotating the spider backward to orient the catching basket formed by the extended legs toward the target.
+Near the target braking also reversed the pitch, at least at first.
+One difference between a right-side up jump and an upside-down jump is that during pendulum movement, beyond the point of braking, pull and rotation of the spider-dragline pendulum reestablishes a backward pitch (or second reversal of pitch) when the spider is upside down (Figure 19B, D).
 During right-side up jumps, this pendulum action continues the forward pitch of the spider.